 - Park the machine on a flat, level surface.
-Disengage the PTO, engage the parking brake, turn off the engine and remove the ignition key.
-Check that the tires are properly inflated. - To check the lift rod timing, measure and record the distance between the lift pivots (A, Figure 51) and the rod pivots (B).
-Repeat for the other side of the unit.
+Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key.
+Verify that the tires are properly inflated. - 2.
+To check the lift rod timing, measure and record the distance between the lift pivots (A, Figure 44) and the rod pivots (B).
+Repeat for other side of unit.